Washington Foreclosure Laws and Procedures

 What Is Preforeclosure?

 The period after you fall behind in payments, but before a foreclosure officially starts, is generally called the "preforeclosure" stage.
-(Sometimes, people refer to the period before a foreclosure sale actually happens as "preforeclosure," too.)
+(Sometimes, people refer to the period before a foreclosure sale happens as "preforeclosure," too.)

-When Can Foreclosure Start?
+When Can a Washington Foreclosure Start?

 Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a few exceptions.
 (12 C.F.R. § 1024.41).
 This 120-day period provides most homeowners ample opportunity to submit a loss mitigation application to the servicer.

-What Is the Foreclosure Process in Washington?
+What Are the Different Types of Foreclosure in Washington?

 If you default on your mortgage payments in Washington, the lender may foreclose using a judicial or nonjudicial method.